Solo-mining TurtleCoin

 Notes

-• Be patient.
+TurtleCoindmust stay running for the miner to mine TurtleCoin.- Be patient.
 Finding a block may happen within the first few hours of mining.
 It also may take a week.
 Or it may never happen.

-• You may have to adjust the amount of threads based on your PC's capabilities(half of how many your CPU has is recommended).
+TurtleCoindyou can restart the miner by hitting Ctrl+C on your keyboard, then re-entering the miner command given above. - You may have to adjust the amount of threads based on your PC's capabilities(half of how many your CPU has is recommended).